Zimbabwean cricket team in South Africa in 1999–2000

 South Africa won the Test match convincingly and Zimbabwe finished last in the ODI tournament.
-At the end of the ODI tournament England travelled to Zimbabwe to play four ODIs against Zimbabwe.
+At the end of the ODI tournament England travelled to Zimbabwe to play four ODIs against Zimbabwe.with only a fortnight separating the matches.

 Tour party

 The Zimbabwe team was captained by Alistair Campbell.
 This was Campbell's last Test as captain of Zimbabwe; he resigned a week after the Test match and was replaced, initially in an interim role, by Andy Flower.
 Fast bowler Heath Streak, who had originally been selected for the tour, was injured and replaced by Andy Blignaut.
 Blignaut then pulled a muscle whilst practicing and was replaced by Pommie Mbangwa.
 Leg-spinner Paul Strang was injured and unavailable for the tour.
 David Mutendera was the only uncapped member of the tour party but did not play in the Test match.

 The South African side was captained by Hansie Cronje.

 Test match

 The Test match was the first to be played at Springbok Park in Bloemfontein and only the second between the two countries.
 Zimbabwe had been soundly beaten by Australia and without Streak and Paul Strang were fielding a weakened side.
 They were reduced to 79/6 before a half-century by Guy Whittall restored some respectability, although their score of 192 "looked woefully inadequate".
 South Africa scored 417 against the weakened Zimbabwean bowling attack, with Neil Johnson, who had gone into the match with an injury, unable to bowl more than two overs for the visitors.
 Jonty Rhodes top-scored with 70 runs for South Africa whilst Hansie Cronje became the leading South African run scorer in Test matches during his innings of 64.

 Zimbabwe again lost their first six wickets for a low score, 123 in this instance, before the tail-end batsmen were able to add runs against Paul Adams' spin bowling, Whittall scoring his second half-century of the match.
 Adams finished with four wickets as Zimbabwe were bowled out for 212, losing the match by an innings and 13 runs on the fourth day.